Dashing Through the Snow: Your Guide to Getting Around North Lake Tahoe this Winter

-Squaw Valley | Alpine Meadows has implemented several new initiatives this winter in order to make navigating the resort as simple as possible.
-Most notable is the Squaw Alpine Transit Company’s new Mountaineer Shuttle Service — simply download the app for Apple or Google Play, set your pickup location in Squaw Valley or Alpine Meadows, and get dropped off at your desired location!
+Squaw Valley | Alpine Meadows has implemented several initiatives in order to make navigating the resort as simple as possible.
+Most notable is the Squaw Alpine Transit Company’s Mountaineer Shuttle Service — simply download the app for Apple or Google Play, set your pickup location in Squaw Valley or Alpine Meadows, and get dropped off at your desired location!
 Mountaineer Shuttle services will run at Squaw Valley from 7am to 9pm, 7 days a week, and at Alpine Meadows from 7am to 6pm on Saturdays and Sundays.

-Also new this winter is the Protect Our Winters “POW” Carpool Parking program.
+Also new is the Protect Our Winters “POW” Carpool Parking program.
 Squaw Valley | Alpine Meadows has partnered with POW to offer free premium parking to guests who carpool to the resort with three or more passengers per vehicle.
 Through this initiative, Squaw | Alpine strives to reduce its carbon footprint and promote carpooling as an effective and environmentally friendly transportation method for visitors this season.

 Lastly, Truckee North Tahoe Transportation Management Association has collaborated with Squaw Valley | Alpine Meadows and Placer County to adopt the Truckee Park & Ride Program.
-Truckee Park & Ride is a pilot program for park and ride services during the 2018-2019 winter season, holidays and weekends from December through March.
+Truckee Park & Ride is a pilot program for park and ride services during the winter season, holidays and weekends from December through March.
 Time schedules and routes can be found at TahoeTruckeeTransit.com.

 Northstar California will provide guests with parking and transportation services all winter long to ensure that visitors can make their way to the slopes in as little time as possible!
 Arrive early and park in one of their conveniently located parking lots with complimentary shuttle services daily from 7:30am to 10pm.
 Northstar California will also provide guests with electrical vehicles with complimentary Universal and Tesla charging stations in their preferred parking lot, on a first-come, first-serve basis.